martenj/rodeos/docs/source/use_case_customer.rst

 =============

 - The user has knowledge of the Linux/Mac command line.
-  In experienced users are recommended to use the WebDAV protocol with a graphical client.
+  Inexperienced users are recommended to use the WebDAV protocol with a graphical client.
 - The user must have lftp installed.
-  The software is only available on Linux/Mac so such an operating system is a prerequisite for installing lftp itself.
+  The software is only available on Linux/MacOS so such an operating system is a prerequisite for installing lftp itself.
-  Please install lftp with your Linux package manager or a tool like Homebrew for mac for installing lftp.
+  Please install lftp with your Linux package manager or a tool like Homebrew for MacOS for installing lftp.
   If this poses a problem we recommend using one of the graphical WebDAV clients as described above.
 - The user must be able to connect to the iRODS server.
   For the server operated by CUBI, the client must be in the Charite/MDC/BIH networks or have appropriate VPN access.